-Net cash provided by financing activities for the year ended December 31, 2023 was \$29.7 million, compared to cash used of \$24.3 million in the same period for 2022.
-The cash provided by financing activities during 2023 was primarily related to the proceeds from the Equipment Loan, as more fully described below, as well as borrowing under our Revolving Credit Agreement.
-The cash used in financing activities in 2022 was primarily driven by the repurchase of common stock.
+Net cash provided by financing activities for the year ended December 31, 2024 was \$3.8 million, compared to \$29.7 million in the same period for 2023.
+Cash provided by financing activities during the year ended December 31, 2024 was primarily related to the proceeds from net borrowings under our Revolving Credit Agreement, along with borrowings under the CIBC Equipment Loan, offset in part by net repayments under the Synovus Equipment Loan.
+Cash provided by financing activities during the year ended December 31, 2023 is the result of proceeds from net borrowings under the Synovus Equipment Loan, as well as net borrowings under the Revolving Credit Agreement.